kornosk/phd-web-starter-academic/content/publication/2021-naacl/index.md

 # Summary.
 An optional shortened abstract.
 summary: We propose a novel language modeling for stance detection.
 We release both data and pre-trained models.

-tags: [stance-detection, NLP, language-modeling, BERT, twitter]
+tags: [stance-detection, NLP, language-modeling, BERT, twitter, politics, computational-social-science]

 # Display this page in the Featured widget?
 featured: false